jo13310/FM_Reloaded/.github/readme.md

 - Select a mod and click **Enable (mark)** or **Disable (unmark)**.
 - Enabled mods show **`yes`** in the "Enabled" column.
+- Disabled mods remain in `%APPDATA%/FM_Reloaded_26/mods/` (or the macOS equivalent) so you can re-enable them later.

 ---